Codemon72/Spickzettel/_Finding information.md

 - google with "eli5".
 Meaning "explain it like I'm 5".
 - google with "visualization"
 - google with "meaning"
+- google in order:
+  1. name of the language you are using
+  2. other words
+- google: "github awesome javascript tutorial" (or book, blog, article)
 - search the term on youtube.
 Explained by a person, maybe even with imagery is often helpful.
 - take your time with the official docs or README files.
 They are frequently tricky to get into but *can* be quite enlightening.